q-shift/backstage-playground/README.md

 Script optional parameters:

---batch				When defaults are proposed accept them without prompting for input.
+--v				When defaults are proposed accept them without prompting for input.
 --batch				Execute in batch mode.
 Skips the parameter prompt.
 --help				Show this message
 --template_file <value>		Path to use your custom backstage app-config template file.